gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 And then all the lights went out.
 Heavy machinery began to rumble all around them.
-"You should not take things that are not yours... yours... yours...," Patient's voice crackled from a hundred speakers, echoing off the distant walls.
+"You should not take things that are not yours… yours… yours…," Patient's voice crackled from a hundred speakers, echoing off the distant walls.
 "And when you downloaded a map of this facility,